kinopio-club/kinopio-help/posts/press-kit.md

 [Kinopio](http://kinopio.club) is the spatial thinking tool for new ideas and hard problems.

-By making it easy to get your thoughts out and form connections organically, Kinopio works how our brains work.
+By making it easy to get your thoughts out and form connections organically, Kinopio works the way your mind works.

 [Uses of Kinopio](/posts/uses-of-kinopio/)